 To date, PIVX is still the only cryptocurrency that provides total anonymity alongside proof-of-stake, backed by a solid team of developers and cryptographers.
 Most other competing privacy coins still rely on outdated and arguably wasteful proof-of-work mining.
 Here at PIVX, we wanted to do something better, so we made the technology of our dreams a reality.

-Not settling for only the incredible achievement of creating stakeable zPIV, the PIVX development team is taking things one giant leap forward with the deployment of our networks very own, completely private, decentralized exchange system.
+Not settling for only the incredible achievement of creating stakeable zPIV, some from the PIVX development team are taking things one giant leap forward with the deployment of a completely private, decentralized exchange system.
 So what is a private, decentralized exchange?

-Simply put, it’s our way of allowing you, our community, to freely and anonymously exchange cryptocurrency for zPIV directly.
+Simply put, it’s our way of allowing you to freely and anonymously exchange cryptocurrency for zPIV directly.
 Today, if you want to get your hands on some PIVX, you’ll probably need to use a centralized exchange service that could be attacked by hackers or even a publicly funded group set out to target cryptocurrency users.

-The PIVX private exchange, called zDEX, will operate on our powerful masternode network and allow users to convert currencies like bitcoin into zPIV instantly, and with total anonymity and privacy.
+zDEX will operate on our powerful masternode network and allow users to convert currencies like bitcoin into zPIV instantly and with total anonymity and privacy.

 Never give up your privacy

 Hopefully, the Facebook travesty will serve as both a lesson and a warning for the public at large.
 We simply can’t trust corporations and banks with our private, sensitive data.
 At least, not when we have a choice.
 That’s why our community chooses to use PIVX, and we choose to use zPIV to keep our anonymity secure and our financial independence strong.